Javik: A pity we did not teach them to speak better.

-- An individual example of this was Knox on Angel, who worshipped the Old Ones and brought about Illyria's resurrection.
+- Angel: Knox worships the Old Ones and brings about Illyria's resurrection.

-- In the Farscape episode "Jeremiah Crichton" it turns out the indigenous people worshipped the Hynerian Dominar who left them on that planet, and since Rygel's a descendant of their "god" they bow down before him on sight.
+- Farscape: In "Jeremiah Crichton", the indigenous people worship the Hynerian Dominar who left them on that planet, and since Rygel's a descendant of their "god" they bow down before him on sight.

 - Hollow Earth Expedition.
 Thousands of years ago the Atlanteans were masters of the Earth.
 They reached heights of technology so advanced that modern day scientists can't understand them.
 Before they disappeared, their human followers considered them to be gods and built temples to worship them.

-- The Covenant of Halo are a coalition of species united in worship of the Forerunners (theoretically).
-Too bad they also believe that humanity's very existence is an insult to their gods.
+- The Covenant is a coalition of species united in worship of the Forerunners (theoretically).
+They also believe that humanity's very existence is an insult to their gods.
 They also mistakenly believe that the Halos will lead them to where the Forerunners ascended to; they're actually superweapons that can destroy all complex life in the galaxy.